Content: Where and how should I manage it?

 While Youtube and Soundcloud offer some content control solutions, they may not meet all of your specific needs.
 Content creators who use multiple platforms will undoubtedly run into things that are beyond their control.
 For example, Youtube doesn’t just analyze every upload for copyrighted material identification but they’ve also implemented loudness normalization.
 More platforms are starting to implement the same kinds of processing and the content creators don’t have any say in the matter.
 You upload your content to their platform but they can shape the user experience beyond your control.
 The path of totality keeping all of your content under your direct control is to have it hosted only on your site.

 “All roads lead to Rome”, “All revenue flows towards the author”, and in this case, all traffic flows to your site.
-All clicks and engagement with anyone interested in your content is invited to your website to encourage them to discover more of what you offer.
-While embedding may be common practice, it still means relying on external platforms which could stifle the potential traffic you could be directing to your site.
+All clicks and engagement with anyone interested in your content are invited to your website to encourage them to discover more of what you offer.
+While embedding may be common practice, it still means relying on external platforms which could stifle the potential traffic that could be directed to your site.

 If a click is a click, then it is no extra effort for that newly engaged audience to deal with an extra tab or window as you direct them directly to your site to begin viewing or listening. they can freely go back to their social media browsing without disrupting or losing track of your content.
 Think of how much more focused your insights and feedback can then be compared to having embedded media that will take them to the platform it’s hosted on first, and then you have to provide links in the material’s description if your intent is to get them to your site to allow them to explore more of what you offer.